GovtBlockchainAssoc/daoctl/README.md

 ```
 ./daoctl vault create add --import
 ```
 Paste in your private key, and secure it with a password.
 Your private key is encrypted with this password, and you will enter it each time you sign a transaction.
+(You can use blank <Enter> or just a short PIN for low security.)

 See ```eosc``` docs for more info: https://github.com/eoscanada/eosc#eosc-vault-management